Attorney General’s B.C. Supreme Court Rules Committee

 - Lisa Hamilton: Vancouver

 - Maureen L. A. Lundell, QC: Vancouver

-To provide feedback on an open consultation, or other suggestions for potential amendments or changes to the rules, write to AGSupremeCourtRules@gov.bc.ca.
+There are no current consultations.
+To provide suggestions for potential amendments or changes to the rules, write to AGSupremeCourtRulesCommittee@gov.bc.ca.

 For information on other consultations, please see Statutes, Regulations & Policy.